This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - 8 ounces Brussels sprouts

-- Preheat oven to 450 degrees.
-If you have a pizza stone, make sure it is in the oven while preheating — you want it nice and hot!
+- Preheat oven to 450°F. If you have a pizza stone, make sure it is in the oven while preheating — you want it nice and hot!

-- Bake for about 10 minutes, until crust has browned.
-Let cool on pizza stone for 5 minutes before cutting.
+- Bake for 10-12 minutes, until crust is crispy and cheese has melted.
+Let cool for 5 minutes before cutting.